Hussienma/Hussienma/README.md

 ### Hello

-I'm Hussien, currently a Computer science student and a web developer
+I'm Hussien, currently a Computer science student and a web developer.
+I have knowledge in Javascript and its frameworks Nodejs and React

 ### A Project I have done recently